Sweden in the Eurovision Song Contest 2011: Final

 The final was held on 12 March 2011 at the Globe Arena in Stockholm.
 Ten songs competed—two qualifiers from each of the four preceding heats and two qualifiers from the Second Chance round.
 The combination of points from a viewer vote and eleven international jury groups determined the winner.
 The viewers and the juries each had a total of 473 points to award.
 The nations that comprised the international jury were Croatia, France, Germany, Greece, Ireland, Malta, Norway, Russia, San Marino, the United Kingdom and Ukraine.
 "Popular" performed by Eric Saade was selected as the winner with 193 points.

 At Eurovision

-Sweden started at position 8, the first half of the second semi-final of the contest on 12 May 2011.
-As the songs were called, Sweden was the last one to qualify to the final on 14 May 2011, where it managed 155 points and ended in 1st place for the semi final.
-Shortly after the second semi final, Sweden drew position 7 for the grand final on 14 May 2011.
-Sweden achieved a respectable 3rd place in the grand final, with 185 points, beaten only by Italy with 189 and Azerbaijan with 221 points.
+Performing 8th in the running order, following Moldova and preceding Cyprus, Sweden was called out as the last qualifier from the second semi-final on 12 May 2011.
+It was later revealed that Sweden placed first of nineteen competing entries in the second semi-final with 155 points.
+Soon after, Sweden was drawn to perform 7th in the grand final on 14 May 2011, where it finished in third place with 185 points, beaten only by Italy with 189 points and Azerbaijan with 221 points.
 This was the best result for Sweden since 1999, when Charlotte Nilsson won the contest.